marinaKollmitz/Detectron/MOBILITYAIDS_HOWTO.md

 In the following, We'll call the directory that you cloned DetectronDepth into `$DETECTRON_ROOT` and the folder where you keep your datasets `$DATASETS_DIR`.

+## Installation

+Please follow the [Installation Instructions](INSTALL_DETECTRONDISTANCE.md) for the DetectronDistance code.

 ## Get Trained Mobility Aids Models

 Download and unpack the trained mobilityaids models we used in our RAS publication.